rubin-dp0/Support/README.md

 Choose the green “New Issue” button at right.
 Next to “Bug report” choose “Get started”.
 Fill in the title and contents of your issue.
-In the right side-menu, adjust the labels as appropriate, but leave the other options.
+In the right side-menu, adjust the labels as appropriate, but leave the other options as they are.
 Click “Submit new issue” when you’re ready.
 Issues submitted here will all be addressed by Rubin staff.

+Thank you very much for using GitHub issues!
+The feedback provided by delegates is an integral part of our DP0 goals.

 For general questions about DP0 please visit http://community.lsst.org/.